airalab/robonomics.network/content/posts/Kusama-Parachain-auction .md

 </section>

+**Actual information available here: https://robonomics.network/kusama-slot**

 **Every participant will be rewarded with XRT.** Per 1 KSM contributed, 1 XRT is rewarded.

-The reward in XRT will be distributed pro rata throughout the first month after auction completion.

-- 25% of XRT tokens are distributed right after the win.
-It will be the ERC-20 token, traded on Uniswap, and also available on Huobi.
+- Get 1KSM = 1XRT: XRT is ERC-20 token, available on Uniswap, Huobi, and in addition on PancakeSwap
-- 75% of XRT tokens are distributed after the successful launch of the Robonomics parachain on the Kusama network.
-Estimated in 2-4 weeks after winning the slot auction.
+- Quick rewards available: 25% right after the win, 75% after the successful launch of the Robonomics parachain (est. 2-4 weeks)

-XRT staking will go live by the summer of 2021.

-**Participants of the auction receive increased staking of 50% annual return for the next 2 years.**
+- Receive increased staking of 125% return for the next 48 weeks
+- Contribute to the future: Robonomics integrates new technologies into the real economy

 Crowdloan limit: 100,000 KSM

-Robonomics will participate in 3rd-6th slot auctions to win.
+Robonomics will participate in 3rd-5th slot auctions to win.
+Support Robonomics in the Kusama slots auction.

 <section class="animate-inside" v-in-viewport.once>